-On July 1, 2017, we and CenStar completed the acquisition from Verde Energy USA Holdings, LLC (the "Seller") of all of the outstanding membership interests and stock in the Verde Companies (as defined in the Membership Interest and Stock Purchase Agreement, dated as of May 5, 2017, by and among us, CenStar and the Seller, as amended).
-Total consideration paid was approximately \$85.8 million, of which approximately \$20.8 million was used to purchase positive net working capital.
-We funded the closing consideration through: (i) approximately \$6.8 million of cash on hand, (ii) approximately \$15.0 million in subordinated debt from our founder and majority shareholder through the Subordinated Facility (defined below) (iii) approximately \$44.0 million in borrowings under the Senior Credit Facility, and (iv) the issuance by CenStar to the Seller of a promissory note in the aggregate principal amount of \$20.0 million (the "Promissory Note").
-The Company deposited \$65.8 million of the purchase price due to the Seller before June 30, 2017, immediately prior to payment of such amount on the July 1, 2017 closing date, and has reflected the amount as a deposit in current assets as of June 30, 2017.
+On July 1, 2017, we, through our subsidiary, CenStar, completed the acquisition from Verde Energy USA Holdings, LLC (the "Seller") of all of the outstanding membership interests and stock in the Verde Companies (as defined in Note 1 to our condensed consolidated financial statements).
+Total consideration was approximately \$91.2 million, of which approximately \$20.8 million was used to purchase positive net working capital.
+We funded the closing consideration of \$85.8 million through: (i) approximately \$6.8 million of cash on hand, (ii) approximately \$15.0 million in subordinated debt from our founder and majority shareholder through the Subordinated Facility (defined below), (iii) approximately \$44.0 million in borrowings under the Senior Credit Facility, and (iv) the issuance by CenStar to the Seller of a promissory note in the aggregate principal amount of \$20.0 million (the "Promissory Note").
 In addition to the consideration paid at closing, CenStar is obligated to pay 100% of the Adjusted EBITDA earned by the Verde Companies for the 18 months following closing that exceeds certain thresholds, subject to the Verde Companies' ability to achieve defined customer count criteria.
+This earnout liability was valued at \$5.4 million on the acquisition date.